lhyleonghuiyu/CarND-Advanced-Lane-Lines/README.md

 ### 4. Lane Lines Identification

-The sliding window convolution method was used to detect the lane pixels for the left and right lane lines.
-This is performed in the get_lane_lines function, which returns the pixel coordinates of the left and right lane lines in the form of a binary image
+The sliding window method was used to detect the lane pixels for the left and right lane lines.
+This is performed in the  find_lanes function, which returns the polynomial coefficients of the left and right lane lines.
+It also returns the indices of the left and right points in the image.

-The result is then passed into a convert_to_xy function, which converts this binary image into an array of points for polynomial fitting.
-The polynomial fitting is performed to a 2nd order polynomial using the np.polyfit function.
-This can be found in the get_rad_and_curv function.

 ![alt text][image5]